EduMIPS64/edumips64/docs/developer-guide.md

  * use GWT's devmode;

-To test GWT changes, use the `ant gwtc` target, and then right-click on war/edumips64.html in the menu and then choose "Preview".
+To test GWT changes, use the `ant gwtc` target, and then right-click on `war/edumips64.html` in the Workspace panel and then choose "Preview".

 It should be possible to test the Swing UI by doing the same with `utils/test-applet.html`.